Light from darkness: history of a hot dark sector: Entropy production revisited

-This means that the energy from the HS has been transferred to the VS, $ g_\ast T_f^4 a_f^4 \approx {g_\ast'} T'^4_i a_i^4 $ assuming $g_\ast \gg g'_\ast$ \cite{Coy:2021ann}.
+This means that the energy has been transferred from the HS to the VS, $ g_\ast T_f^4 a_f^4 \approx {g_\ast'} T'^4_i a_i^4 $ \cite{Coy:2021ann}.
 Unlike the case of decay of a non-relativistic particle, the entropy produced is independent of the decay rate, see eq.\eqref{eq:entropyHHS}.
 Matching with \eqref{eq:entropyProdRel} is obtained by setting $t_{\rm nr} \approx \tau'$, corresponding to a HS particle that would become non-relativistic right at the time of thermalization.
 The entropy production in the process of energy transfer between the two RD sectors is quite mild, $S_f/S'_i \approx 2.4 $ for $g'_\ast = 3$ and $g_\ast \approx 100$.
-This is to be contrasted to the decay of a NR particle, in which case the entropy produced grows with the particle lifetime.
+This is to be contrasted with the case of the decay of a NR particle, in which the entropy produced grows with the particle lifetime.
 This is essentially due to the fact that $\rho'/\rho \propto a$ for NR particles in the HS while it is constant for relativistic particles, see eq.\eqref{eq:entropyST2}.